Dobrobrav/tms/README.md

 ## Telegram Bot

-A basic Telegram bot is used as a basic chat-based interface to demonstrate core functionality. https://t.me/tms_proj_bot
+A Telegram bot is used as a basic chat-based interface to demonstrate core functionality. https://t.me/tms_proj_bot